ymlai87416/CarND-Capstone/report/control.md

 ## Twist controller

-Twist controller takes the the current velocity, proposed linear and angular velocity (from twist_cmd) to output 3 quantities: throttle, steering and brake.
+Twist controller takes the current velocity, proposed linear and angular velocity (from twist_cmd) to output 3 quantities: throttle, steering and brake.